 READ MORE: Don’t miss our incredible guide to the best wildlife experiences in Canada!

-The most popular way to see these majestic animals is onboard an iconic tundra vehicle – the elevated off-road trucks that take guests around the outskirts of Churchill, giving you up close and personal interactions while remaining safely out of reach.
+The most popular way to see these majestic animals is onboard an iconic tundra vehicle – the elevated off-road trucks that take guests around the outskirts of Churchill and the Hudson Bay, giving you up close and personal interactions while remaining safely out of reach.